ravendb/docs/docs/consumer/querying/handling-document-relationships.markdown

 {CODE order_classes@Common.cs /}

-We know whenever we load an order from the database we need to know the user name and his address.
+We know whenever we load an order from the database we need to know the user name and address.
 So we decided to denormalize the `Order.Customer` field, and store those details in the order object.
 Obviously, the password and other irrelevant details will not be denormalized:

 	public class DenormalizedCustomer
 	{